trikit/trikit/README.md

 total               nan       nan 10,178,930 20,666,007 10,487,077
 ```

-The result is of type `chainladder.BaseChainLadderResult`.
+The result is of type `BaseChainLadderResult`.
 The columns of `result` can be
 accessed in total or individually.
 The result above can be returned as a DataFrame by calling
 `result.summary`: